reginold/streamlit-langchain-demo/README.md

 # streamlit-langchain-demo

 ## Description
-- This is a demo of a language chain using Streamlit.
+- This is a demo of a langchain using Streamlit.
 ## QUICK START
 - Install the requirements
 ```bash